alejandroautalan/pygubu-designer/README.md

 Documentation
 =============

-Visit the pygubu [wiki](https://github.com/alejandroautalan/pygubu/wiki) for more documentation.
+Visit the [wiki](https://github.com/alejandroautalan/pygubu-designer/wiki) for more documentation.

 The following are some good tkinter (and tk) references: